-I am a UK-based writer and editor, living in Liverpool.
-I've an M.A. in Modern Languages from Oxford University and an M.Phil. in English Literature from Liverpool University.
+I live in the U.K. I've an M.A. in Modern Languages from Oxford University and an M.Phil. in English Literature from Liverpool University.
 I've been a schoolteacher, college lecturer, secretary and features writer.
 My first novel, Jerome and the Seraph, was published in paperback by Twilight Times Books in 2004.

 The idea for a novel came to me while I was living in a stone cottage on a quiet, peaceful Welsh hillside.
 Near my cottage was an old monastery, with its picturesque graveyard with its ancient headstones and gnarled yew trees.
 It was a tranquil and quite historic scene.
 In the summer I'd be visited by a cat who would sit sunning himself in my garden.
 The cat obviously wasn't a stray, for he wore a collar and was sleek and well-fed, but I never discovered where his home was.
 He was friendly enough, though he made it clear he wasn't looking for a new owner.